wasmCloud/wasmcloud-dev-site/content/reference/host-runtime/actors.md

 ### Secure

 Actors are secure by default.
+Because actors are WebAssembly modules that cannot use the WASI extensions, these modules are physically incapable of interacting with any operating system functionality on their own.
+The only way actors can affect their external environment is through the use of a capability provider.

-They must be explicitly granted access to each capability provider contract (abstraction/interface), otherwise the host runtime will not allow it to make calls to that provider or receive messages from it.
+Actors must be explicitly granted access to each capability provider contract (abstraction/interface), otherwise the host runtime will not allow it to make calls to that provider or receive messages from it.
 Granting access to capabilities is discussed more in the [security](../security) section of the reference, but the short version is that each actor's WebAssembly module contains an embedded JSON Web Token (JWT) that holds claims, including claims attesting to which providers the actor is allowed to use.